yegor256/blog/_posts/2014/may/2014-05-18-cloud-autoincrement-counters.md

 increment your counter by one and return its next value.

-[stateful.co](http://www.stateful.co) guarantees that values returned will never duplicate each other&mdash;no matter how many clients are using a counter or how fast they request increments simultaneously.
+[stateful.co](http://www.stateful.co) guarantees that values returned will never duplicate each other---no matter how many clients are using a counter or how fast they request increments simultaneously.

 Moreover, I designed a small [Java SDK](https://github.com/sttc/java-sdk)